Mid-Atlantic (United States): History

-Shipping and trade have been important to the Mid-Atlantic economy since the beginning of the colonial era.
-The explorer Giovanni da Verrazzano was the first European to see the region in 1524.
-Henry Hudson later extensively explored that region in 1611 and claimed it for the Dutch, who then created a fur-trading post in Albany in 1614.
-Jamestown, Virginia was the first permanent English colony in North America, it was established seven years earlier in 1607.
+The first European to see the region was the explorer Giovanni da Verrazzano in 1524.
+Henry Hudson later extensively explored the region in 1611 and claimed it for the Dutch, who then created a fur-trading post in Albany, New York in 1614.
+The first permanent English colony in North America was Jamestown, Virginia, established in 1607.

-From early colonial times, the Mid-Atlantic region was settled by a wider range of European people than in New England or the South.
-The Dutch New Netherland settlement along the Hudson River in New York City and New Jersey, and for a time, New Sweden along the Delaware River in Delaware, divided the two great bulwarks of English settlement from each other.
-The original English settlements in the region notably provided refuge to religious minorities, Maryland to Roman Catholics and Pennsylvania to Quakers and Anabaptist Pennsylvania Dutch.
-In time, all these settlements fell under English colonial control, but the region continued to be a magnet for people of diverse nationalities.
+The Mid-Atlantic region was settled during the colonial era between the early 17th century and the conclusion of the American Revolutionary War in 1783 by European Americans of primarily Dutch, German, Swedish, English, and other Western European ethnicities.
+From early colonial times, the Mid-Atlantic region was settled by a wider range of Europeans than New England or the South.
+The two great bulwarks of English settlement were divided from each other by the Dutch New Netherland settlement along the Hudson River in New York City and New Jersey, and—for a time—by the Swedish New Sweden settlement along the Delaware River in Delaware.

+The region's original English settlements notably provided refuge to religious minorities: Maryland to Roman Catholics, and Pennsylvania to Quakers and Anabaptist Pennsylvania Dutch.
+In time, all these settlements came under English colonial control, but the region remained a magnet for people of diverse nationalities.

+In the original Thirteen Colonies—which comprised six of the seven Mid-Atlantic states—religious pluralism and freedoms existed, particularly prevalent in the Province of Pennsylvania and in the geographic region that ultimately broke away from Pennsylvania to form the Delaware Colony.
+The Province of Maryland was the only one of the Thirteen Colonies with a substantial Catholic population.